-The ADRF6518 has peak detector output on the VPK pin, with a scaling of 1 V/V pk differential at filter inputs.
-The bigger peak of the two channels reported.
+The ADRF6518 has a peak detector output on the VPK pin, with a scaling of 1 V/V peak differential at filter inputs.
+The bigger peak of the two channels is reported.
 The peak detector time-constant can be changed with a resistor from the RAVG pin to VPS.
 Leave the RAVG pin open for the longest time-constant (hold time).
-RAVG resistor range is ∞ to 1 k Ω .
+The RAVG resistor range is ∞ to 1 k Ω .

 To reset the peak detector, pull the SDO/RST pin high for 25 ns or longer.
-Logic levels are $V{\rm LOW}<0.8$ V, $V{\rm HIGH}>2$ V.
+Logic levels are V{LOW} < 0.8 V, V{HIGH} > 2 V.